sut-ai/notes/notebooks/adversarial_search_fall_2021/index.md

 The accuracy of the evaluation function is critical in shallower states.
 And the deeper in the tree we search, the less the quality of the evaluation function matters.
 So a good idea is to maximize the depth of our search as much as possible, considering the limits that we have.
 In other words, we are looking for an algorithm that can return an acceptable solution whenever we ask.
 This kind of algorithms are called _anytime algorithms_.
 These algorithms are expected to find better and better solutions the longer they keep running.

-So simply instead of running the depth-limited-search once, we start running the algorithm with an initial depth limit ($k$).
-Then after we found s policy, increase the depth limit ($k' > k$) and run the algorithm again with this new limit to find a better and more accurate solution.
+So simply instead of running the depth-limited-search once, we start running the algorithm with an initial depth limit (k).
+Then after we found s policy, increase the depth limit (k' > k) and run the algorithm again with this new limit to find a better and more accurate solution.
 We continue the iteration until the program reaches the time limit.
 This algorithm is called _iterative-deepening search_.